GrimReaper3223/FileTreeGenerator/README.md

 ## Explaining the Logic and Mechanics of the Application
 ### File and Directory Generation Syntax
 The syntax for generating files is as follows:
->`FileX-Y` -->  Where Filet is the name of the prototype file, X is the number of the current depth layer that this file is being generated and Y is the number of that generated file (if it is file 1, 2, 3...)
+>`File$-#` -->  Where File is the name of the prototype file, $ is the number of the current depth layer that this file is being generated and # is the number of that generated file (if it is file 1, 2, 3...)

 The syntax for generating directories follows the same pattern as that for files:
->`DirX-Y` -->   Same logical explanation for the syntax of the generated files
+>`Dir$-#` -->   Same logical explanation for the syntax of the generated files

 ### Directory Generation
 Directories are generated using depth and extendability logic.